purpleidea/mgmt/README.md

 If you have a well phrased question that might benefit others, consider asking it by sending a patch to the documentation [FAQ](https://github.com/purpleidea/mgmt/blob/master/DOCUMENTATION.md#usage-and-frequently-asked-questions) section.
 I'll merge your question, and a patch with the answer!

 ## Quick start:
+* Make sure you have golang version 1.6 or greater installed.
 * Clone the repository recursively, eg: `git clone --recursive https://github.com/purpleidea/mgmt/`.
 * Get the remaining golang dependencies on your own, or run `make deps` if you're comfortable with how we install them.
 * Run `make build` to get a freshly built `mgmt` binary.